Gambia Female Sex Tourism Details

 Unlike female tourists, who somehow see relationships as romantic, Gambian men see their participation in the sex economy as a form of work that provides them with income.
 They are often proud to say that they are independent and support themselves and their families.

-In addition to the immediate goal of acquiring financial resources, the long-term goal of young Gambian men is often to obtain visa sponsorship so that they can emigrate to Europe in search of a better life.
+goal of young Gambian men is often to obtain visa sponsorship so that they can

 Who are Gambian Bumsters and what is their role in sex tourism?